Koenkk/zigbee2mqtt.io/docs/devices/ZIGBEE-B09-UK.md

 ---
 title: "Zemismart ZIGBEE-B09-UK control via MQTT"
-description: "Integrate your Zemismart ZIGBEE-B09-UK via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your Zemismart ZIGBEE-B09-UK via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-01-31T17:42:44
 pageClass: device-page
 ---